Mongolia: Water for All

 Dive into Mongolia’s untouched natural wonders and experience the traditional nomadic lifestyle in the stunning region of Arkhangai, Mongolia.

-Partnering with local leaders, Trek Relief helps create opportunities for that educate the public to promote environmental stewardship, resource development, and sustainability, while working towards a brighter, more sustainable future for the land and its people.
-You’ll work with local volunteers, stay in traditional yurts, and explore ancient monasteries, hot springs on horseback, and breathtaking landscapes in all-terrain vehicles.
+Partnering with local leaders, Trek Relief supports environmental stewardship, resource development, and long-term sustainability while fostering meaningful cultural exchange.
+You’ll work alongside local volunteers, stay in traditional yurts, and explore ancient monasteries, hot springs on horseback, and Mongolia’s breathtaking landscapes by all-terrain vehicle.

 “Our trip was a fully immersive dive into the magic that is Mongolia...
 It felt so good to contribute to Mongolia’s reforestation efforts and it allowed us to connect a little deeper with the local community and not feel like a tourist just simply passing by.”